What’s a winter peak period?

 Make small changes and use devices you already have at homeSee how much I could save

-Choose the Winter Credit Option to lower your electricity bill without risk or Rate Flex D to maximize your savings.
-Last winter, customers signed up for dynamic pricing who took the right steps saved an average of $80.
+Choose the dynamic pricing to lower your electricity bill without risk.
+Last winter, customers signed up for the dynamic pricing who took the right steps saved an average of $80.

 How it works